7und3dpy/enterprise-infrastructure-lab/docs/backup-dr-note.md

 ---

 ## 7. Conclusion
-The BinCorp enterprise infrastructure lab includes meaningful resilience at the identity layer through dual Domain Controllers, but it still contains single-instance dependencies at the application and monitoring layers.
+The Samsung enterprise infrastructure lab includes meaningful resilience at the identity layer through dual Domain Controllers, but it still contains single-instance dependencies at the application and monitoring layers.

 A realistic DR interpretation of the current lab is:
 - **core identity services are partially resilient**